nexvium/prodosfs/README.md

 ## Utilities

-The `util/` directory contains small programs that may be useful for working with files on the mounted disks.
-Two currently exist.
+The `util/` directory contains small programs that may be useful for working with files on the mounted disks or the disk images themselves.
+Three currently exist.

 * `awp2txt`: Convert an AppleWorks word processor file to text.
-* `unk2txt`: Convert some unknown word processor file to text.
+* `wpf2txt`: Convert a MultiScribe word processor file to text.
+* `prodosify`: Write disk image to disk if it required modifications (e.g. converting from track-and-sector to block-oriented) in order to mount.

 # To Do

-- [ ] Comment code more
+- [ ] Comment code more.
 - [ ] ~~Mount as read-only~~ Seems FUSE does not support this.
-- [ ] Add option to use file type as file extension
+- [ ] Add option to use file type as file extension.
-- [ ] Add option to disable ProDOS-to-Unix text file translation
+- [ ] Add option to disable ProDOS-to-Unix text file translation.
-- [ ] Add option to control pseudo-files support
+- [ ] Add option to control pseudo-files support.
 - [ ] Write utility to de-tokenize Applesoft BASIC programs to text